dbashford/mimosa-es6-module-transpiler/README.md

 It will also allow you to compile it down to a format that exports code globally.
 If a module is exported globally, you may want to declare any `imports` it might have.
 See the Example Config below.

 Using a JavaScript transpiler like CoffeeScript?
-This module's functionality is applied after Mimosa has compiled source source code, which means after CoffeeScript/LiveScript etc have been transpiled to JavaScript.
-So the source language's Embedded JavaScript features need to be used to preserve the ES6 syntax and to keep transpilation from failing.
+For syntax like `import` to survive being transpiled, you must use the compilers built-in ability to pass some code through the transpiler.
+CoffeeScript, for instance, uses the backtick to essentially have the CoffeeScript compiler ignore the code contained within.

-For example, the following CoffeeScript (note the backticks in the CoffeeScript code)...
+The CoffeeScript code below in an example:

 ```coffeescript
 `import $ from "jquery"`